 Use the Element of Surprise

-Here’s an informative article about keeping kids happy on road trips that mentions the importance of the element of surprise.
+On thought on keeping kids happy on road trips is the importance of the element of surprise.
 The idea is to allow your child to pack a few of their old favourite toys or items of comfort, but then whip out a surprise gift every couple of hours.
 It’s an easy way to transform your run-of-the-mill road trip into something far more exciting.
 Who doesn’t like surprise gifts, after all?
 You don’t have to pay a lot of money for small things like new books, stickers, hot wheels, or colouring books.

 It’s easy to mistake the “be prepared” advice for license to pack everything under the sun into the back of your car.
 Yet an overstuffed car is harder to manage, providing less room for everyone in the backseat and creating misery as a result.
 Your kids will be fighting over what little space is available in no time if you’re not careful.
 Stick to the essentials, and use a “less is more” mentality when you’re packing.
 If there will be laundry where you’re going, you don’t need a new outfit for every day of the journey.
 Packing lightweight separates that can be layered is always a good bet.